ReportWire

 “I’m pleased to have been named to the CEAP and look forward to helping to craft evidence-informed cannabis education initiatives for youth, families and communities across New York State,” Reynolds said in a news release about the panel.

-The panel comprises public health professionals, clinicians specializing in adolescent development and addiction, educators, prevention specialists, faith leaders and community-based service providers.
+The panel comprises professionals, clinicians specializing in adolescent development and addiction, educators, prevention specialists, faith leaders and community-based service providers.
 With members who were selected for their mix of backgrounds and geographic reach, the panel will serve for up to 12 months.
 It will meet regularly to advise OCM on expanding public health campaigns and educational resources statewide.

 Reynolds brings decades of experience in behavioral health, addiction services, youth development and public health education to the panel.
 Under his leadership, Family & Children’s Association provides prevention, treatment and education programs serving tens of thousands of Long Islanders each year, including youth and families affected by substance use, mental health challenges and health literacy gaps.